EthanSiapno/Swift100/unit1/README.md

 * Customizing function parameter labels
   * Omit '\_'
     * Removes the parameter when calling the function
-  * for
+  * for/in
-    * Replaces the first parameter with the key word 'for'
+    * Replaces the first parameter with the key word 'for'/'in'
   * Default parameter values
   * Overall adds readability
 * Error handling